IsopeTeam/main/README.md

 ### In SynaptiPY v1.4 :
   Band-pass Filter added, new design
 # -- Basic statistics --
-  A playground to analyze distributions using copy-paste from an excel file Requires Pandas, Seaborn and Dabest
+A playground to analyze distributions using copy-paste (with headers) from an excel file

+Requires Pandas, Seaborn and Dabest